 - Trevor works among a 99+% Muslim people group.
 He began by identifying local believers with a desire to bless Muslims and a willingness to experiment.
 He guided these believers to start multiplying small discovery Bible studies, and to learn from each other’s successes and failures.
 Each started a movement of discovery Bible studies through which Muslim participants consistently come to faith in Christ.
 By August 2017, relational sharing and natural migration had carried this network of movements to 40 languages in eight countries, yielding a total of 25 full movements and many more movement engagements.
 As of January, 2018, just five months later, this network had spread to 47 languages in 12 countries!23

-23 Watch for books “for movement activists” by Trevor.
+23 Trevor has published some books “for movement activists” by Trevor.

 - VC reports: “Many missionaries came to my country but did not see the fruit of their labors.
 We are privileged to see this fruit.
 We have gone from evangelism, to disciple making, to church planting, and now to igniting movements.
 Now we have a team of two or more families in nearly 50% of my country’s many villages, and feel confident that by 2020 we will have such a team in every village!”

 God reserves a rare depth of fellowship for those who engage in a grand purpose together.
 Our intimacy with God and answered prayer are both tied to bearing multiplying fruit (Jn 15:7–8, 15–16).

 I have called you friends, for everything that I learned from my Father I have made known to you (Jn 15:15).

 God wanted … His purpose very clear to the heirs of what was promised …(Heb 6:17).